 VPM is dedicated to reaching our community members where they are.
 We continue to expand and adapt the way we create content, to provide an ever-growing variety of digital options to get even more VPM, no matter where you are.

 - The free PBS Video App allows you to watch a variety of VPM and PBS programs on-demand or streaming live.
-Members who give $5 or more a month or $60 a year get VPM Passport*, providing access to even MORE VPM and PBS programs, episodes, special early releases and more!
+Members who give $5 or more a month or $60 a year get VPM Passport*, providing access to even more VPM and PBS programs, episodes, special early releases and beyond!

-- VPM continues to host virtual events, facilitating important discussions and ensuring our community can continue to engage with one another as we navigate the ever-changing post-covid world.
-The virtual discussion series, "Racism: Challenging Perceptions" (started in Fall 2020) continues to address systemic issues of equity in education, access to wealth, housing disparities and more.
-These discussions, hosted on Zoom, are recorded and can be watched anytime.
+- VPM continues to host and participate in virtual events, facilitating important discussions and ensuring our community can continue to engage with one another as we navigate the ever-changing post-covid world.

 *Not sure if you have VPM Passport?
 Check HERE.